Opened in October 2014, the new bunkhouse is the first business venture by the Isle of Rum Community Trust.

 The rocks of the Rum Cullin are the remnant of a magma chamber that originated around 63 Million Years ago when the Atlantic was beginning to open!
 The most fascinating rocks are Peridotite and Troctolite, both of which form what is known as a layered intrusion that has mesmerised geologists for over 100 years.
 Geological research is still booming on the island and in the last few years, international collaboration has been the main priority in uncovering the many mysteries the rocks still hold.

-Although the village has a small population (roughly 28 people), there are various services provided such as a general store, tea shop, craft shops, bike hire, fishing hire, luggage service and of course the tours around Kinloch Castle!
+Although the village has a small population (roughly 28 people), there are various services provided such as a general store, tea shop, craft shops, bike hire, fishing hire, luggage service, ranger service and of course the tours around Kinloch Castle!